Health and Safety

 Contact Tracing

-• The CDC defines close contact as someone who was within 6 feet of a confirmed infected person for a cumulative total of 15 minutes or more within 2 days prior to illness onset, regardless of whether the contact was wearing a mask.
+• The CDC defines close contact as someone who was who was with an infected person for a cumulative total of 15 minutes or more within 24 hours of illness onset, regardless of whether the contact was wearing a mask.

 If you are not feeling well:

 • Consider contacting a healthcare provider, the SHC, or pharmacy to learn about treatment options that may be available to you.
-Treatment must be started within several days after you first develop symptoms to be effective.
+Treatment should be started within 48 hours after you first develop symptoms to be most effective.
 You are more likely to get very sick if you have an underlying medical condition.
 Possible treatment may be available for you.

 Faculty notification for students: